Bachelor of Engineering with Honours

 - We have specially-designed computer laboratories and software as well as a specialist Engineering and Physical Sciences library.

 - There are dedicated Engineering teaching and research laboratories in every discipline, with first-rate equipment, testing facilities and expert technicians available to support your hands-on learning.
-UC has world-class engineering facilities including a futuristic augmented reality lab, the only high-voltage lab in New Zealand, a new UC Quake Centre, a structures lab, a fluids lab and a wind tunnel to name a few.
+UC has world-class engineering facilities including a futuristic augmented reality lab, the only high-voltage lab in New Zealand, the UC Quake Centre, a structures lab, a fluids lab and a wind tunnel.

 - Each Intermediate Year student will have a personal Academic Advisor.